 After high school, Chris attended and graduated from the W. Page Pitt School of Journalism at Marshall University in Huntington, West Virginia.
 After graduation, Chris and his wife felt a desire for biblical education, so his pastor suggested they check out Moody Bible Institute in Chicago.
 At Moody, Chris met Jerry Jenkins, who learned of his desire to write and encouraged him to pursue his dream.
 In 1998, Jenkins and Dr. Tim LaHaye hired him to write the Left Behind: The Kids series.
 He wrote 35 books in that series over the next six years.
 He later collaborated with Jenkins on the Red Rock Mysteries series and The Wormling series, and in 2008 he worked solo on the NASCAR-based RPM series.

-Since then he has published nine novels for adults: Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, Looking into You, and Under a Cloudless Sky.
+Since then he has published ten novels for adults: Dogwood, June Bug, Almost Heaven, Not in the Heart, Borders of the Heart, Every Waking Moment, The Promise of Jesse Woods, Looking into You, Under a Cloudless Sky, and A Piece of the Moon.
 His first six novels were nominated for Christy Awards in the Contemporary Standalone category, winning in 2009 for Dogwood and in 2011 for Almost Heaven, which was also awarded that year's Christian Book Award for Fiction, and in 2013 for Not in the Heart.
 Every Waking Moment received the 2014 Christianity Today Book Award of Merit in the Fiction category, with The Promise of Jesse Woods receiving the same award in 2017.
 The Promise of Jesse Woods was also awarded the 2017 Christy Award for General Fiction, with Looking into You receiving that year's Christy in the Short Form category.
 In 2018, Chris was inducted into the Christy Award Hall of Fame as a five-time award recipient.